 In 2002 Big Bill Niedjie passed away, and First Nations people lost an outstanding leader.
 Among the many eulogies voiced by people and organisations across the nation, Northern Land Council chairman Galarrwuy Yunupingu said 'Big Bill’s' constant endeavour to bridge the cultural and historical divide between black and white Australians was his greatest gift.

 He was the last speaker of the Gadju language.
 With his death, the language has ceased to exist in the spoken form.
 It is another in a long line of Aboriginal languages that have vanished under the impact of white settlement.
 There are many more languages on the brink of extinction throughout Australia.
 This is one of the more invisible tragedies underlying the history of Aboriginal dispossession.

-In the Northern Territory, the picture isn’t nearly as bleak.
-About 61% of Aboriginal or Torres Strait Islander people in the NT speak their language at home.
+In the Northern Territory, about 61% of Aboriginal or Torres Strait Islander people in the NT speak their language at home.
 There are more than 20 ‘healthy’ languages being spoken in the NT, meaning they are being learnt by children.

 More traditional languages are being replaced by new Aboriginal languages; Aboriginal English, Pidgin, and Kriol.

 Aboriginal English is a form of English that reflects Aboriginal languages.
 It contains some speech patterns of standard English as well as characteristics and words originating from Aboriginal languages.

 Kriol grew out of Pidgin English which was used in early settler interactions and includes traditional language words, meanings, and sounds.
 Linguists regard Kriol as a language in its own right, with established grammar and vocabulary.
 The movement of Aboriginal people (from a particular nation) onto other people’s land (a different nation) over the past 100 years has led to a mixing of many languages.

 Read more about post-colonial languages in this article from The Conversation.